opengovfoundation/madison/docs/README.md

 * **Annotator loads and saves all annotations from / to the api**

 * We have created an [Annotator Plugin](http://docs.annotatorjs.org/en/v1.2.x/hacking/plugin-development.html) to add Madison-specific functionality to Annotator and allow Annotator to talk to our AngularJS application.
-* Madison used its `public/js/services/annotationService` to handle all front-end annotation functionality.
+* Madison uses its `public/js/services/annotationService` to handle all front-end annotation functionality.
 This service is injected into Annotator when it is instantiated and allows communication between the Angular application and Annotator.

 ### Authentication / Authorization